Areas of Study Schedule A Visit Virtual Tour Request Info Apply Now

 Author must establish a connection to Kansas by birth, education, employment, residence or other significant claim.

-Please submit two copies of each book nominated.
+Please submit two signed copies of each book nominated.
 Those books become the property of the Thomas Fox Averill Kansas Studies Collection.

 Books must have an original publication date (copyright notice) within three calendar years immediately preceding the year of the competition deadline

 .
-For example, to be eligible for the 2023 Fiction deadline, the nominee's book must have a publication date of 2020, 2021, or 2022.
+For example, to be eligible for the 2024 Literary Nonfiction deadline, the nominee's book must have a publication date of 2021, 2022, or 2023.

 Previous awardees are eligible to submit a new book.

-Nominations for this year's award must be postmarked or presented by April 15, 2023.
+Nominations for this year's award must be postmarked or presented by February 15, 2024.

 Along with a statement of Kansas connection, author email, phone, and postal address, please submit books for consideration to: